 Figure 4.1.2-2: Non-roaming Reference Architecture for the Npcf_UEPolicyControlService; reference point representation

-NOTE: When the N43 reference point exists, i.e. when the PCF is a NF service consumer of the Npcf_UEPolicyControl service, the PCF for the PDU session interacts with the PCF for the UE.
+NOTE 1: When the N43 reference point exists, i.e. when the PCF is a NF service consumer of the Npcf_UEPolicyControl service, the PCF for the PDU session interacts with the PCF for the UE, and the non-roaming and home routed roaming architecture are the same.

 Figure 4.1.3-2: Roaming reference Architecture for the Npcf_UEPolicyControlService; reference point representation

-Editor's Note: It is FFS the Roaming reference architecture when the PCF for the PDU session interacts with the PCF for the UE.
+NOTE 2: In LBO roaming scenarios, the V-PCF for the PDU session interacts with the V-PCF for the UE (i.e., the V-PCF for the PDU session is a NF service consumer of the Npcf_UEPolicyControl service offered by the V-PCF of the UE).